 The DSM (Diagnostic and Statistical Manual of Mental Disorders) isn’t much help here– it lists only Post-Traumatic Stress Disorder (PTSD) under trauma-related “disorders” (I object to the use of the word “disorder”– what happens when our systems become overwhelmed by trauma is a completely natural response to a situation that we are unable to handle).
 Rather than thinking of trauma as something that can only happen after one big event (as in PTSD), we should recognize that trauma includes a broad spectrum of possibilities.
 Understanding that it includes anything that is overwhelming (too fast, too much, too soon)– then we can see that trauma can affect us all.

 Almost all of us have been exposed to a traumatic event at some point in our lives.
 Remember that, just like non-human animals, each of us is equipped to be able to handle stressful events.
 However, there are some things that will always be too much– a situation that can’t be escaped, for example.
 When our defense systems are overwhelmed, we become “stuck” in a stress response.
-For a better understanding of how we are equipped to handle stress and what happens when our systems are overwhelmed, you can read more here.

 Every one of us has our own unique trauma response.
 This might look like hyper-vigilance– always needing to be on-guard, “ready” for danger.
 It could present as heightened emotional reactivity.
 In other cases, trauma looks like depression, sluggishness, or an inability to move.